Does Health Insurance Cover Therapy?

 2. Plan Type

-3. In-Network vs. Out-of-Network Providers
+3. In-network vs. Out-of-Network Providers

 Insurance companies often have a network of providers with whom they have negotiated discounted rates.
-In-network providers typically have a contract with the insurance company and may require lower out-of-pocket costs for therapy sessions.
-On the other hand, out-of-network providers may have higher fees and require you to pay more for their services.
+In-network providers typically contract with the insurance company and may require lower out-of-pocket costs for therapy sessions.
+On the other hand, out-of-network providers may have higher fees and need you to pay more for their services.
 It’s essential to check whether your therapist is in-network or out-of-network and understand the associated costs.

 4. Deductibles and Copayments